Here, we assess when it may be appropriate to apply for a fiancé visa and the requirements to be met.

 An overseas national may travel to the UK to enter marriage or a civil partnership with a person present and settled in the UK.
 Therefore, under this route, Paul may apply for a fiancé visa to enter the UK to marry Rita, within 6 months of his arrival.
 Following the marriage, and within the validity of the visa, Paul may apply for a spouse visa to remain in the UK with Rita.
 The spouse visa will offer Paul a route to settlement and allow him to work in the UK.
 Paul will not be permitted to work in the UK under the fiancé visa.

-Under paragraph 290 of the Immigration Rules, to successfully apply for a fiancé or fiancée visa, the applicant must demonstrate that they meet the requirements.
+Under the Immigration Rules, to successfully apply for a fiancé or fiancée visa, the applicant must demonstrate that they meet the requirements.
 Key requirements include:

 The intention to marry